Skip to main content

 • Sales ticket: is recommended when no invoice is created; With this option, canceled orders will not generate an invoice, allowing you to convert all requested tickets into a sales invoice.

-• Sales Invoice - This is used for completed orders and will import the customer billing data as it is in WooCommerce.
+• Sales Invoice: this is used for completed orders and will import the customer billing data as it is in WooCommerce.
 These details can be modified once the process is complete.

 ☝🏼 If your WooCommerce orders are not tagged as Completed, they won't appear in Holded.
-Also note that returns will not be imported
+Also, note that returns will not be imported.

 In case you need to import old orders, you will have to configure it in WooCommerce by selecting the corresponding option within the Holded Module Settings.

-You can assign a sales channel and then perform a detailed analysis of your sales through Holded's analytics solution.
-In addition, you have the possibility of relating to your online stores the payment gateways that you have already configured on the platform and linking your WooCommerce payment methods with the banks that you have added to your Holded account
+In addition, you have the possibility of relating to your online stores the payment gateways that you have already configured on the platform and linking your WooCommerce payment methods with the banks that you have added to your Holded account.

 You can also choose to associate a specific invoice template or apply a specific tax amount to a particular sale.

-Remember to turn on tax breakdown in your WooCommerce General Settings to ensure they are passed correctly to Holded.
-To find out how to activate your taxes in WooCommerce, go to this link
+☝🏼 Remember to turn on tax breakdown in your WooCommerce General Settings to ensure they are passed correctly to Holded.
+To find out how to activate your taxes in WooCommerce, go to this link.

-💡 In the Advanced Settings tab, you can customize the import of your orders, deciding, for example, how and when to create a contact or selecting the consecutive numbers to apply to the orders .
+In the Advanced Settings tab, you can customize the import of your orders, deciding, for example, how and when to create a contact or selecting the consecutive numbers to apply to the orders.
 See here for more details on how to import your WooCommerce orders

 2. Products